 Lincoln is a tiny borough located in the state of Pennsylvania.
 With a population of 895 people and just one neighborhood, Lincoln is the 846th largest community in Pennsylvania.

-Lincoln is a blue-collar town, with 47.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lincoln, you'll notice that it is more blue-collar than most other communities in America.
+47.33% of Lincoln’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lincoln is a borough of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Lincoln who work in office and administrative support (17.08%), management occupations (9.05%), and sales jobs (4.94%).

 The overall crime rate in Lincoln is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Being a small borough, Lincoln does not have a public transit system used by locals to get to and from work.
+Lincoln is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Lincoln is nearly on par with the US average for all cities of 21.84%: 18.06% of adults 25 and older in Lincoln have a bachelor's degree or advanced degree.